dgarijo/me/README.md

 # me
-A repository for my personal web page and description
+A repository for my personal web page and description.
+To see the page go to http://dgarijo.github.io/me/